systerel/S2OPC/README.md

 - FreeOpcUa (tested with version 0.90.6)

 Run all tests:
-- To run the INGOPCS OPC UA Toolkit tests: execute the test-all.sh script: `./test-all.sh`
+- To run the S2OPC OPC UA Toolkit tests: execute the test-all.sh script: `./test-all.sh`
 - Tests results are provided in build/bin/*.tap files and shall indicate "ok" status for each test

 Run a particular test (build/bin/ directory):